Data4DM/Bayes2Business/README.md

 1. Fundamental Advantages of Bayesian Statistics by David Krackhardt (Carnegie Mellon University)
 2. Executing Bayesian Mgt.
 Research by Mark Hansen (Brigham Young University)
 3. Bayesian Priors by Andreas Schwab (Iowa State University)
-4. Execution of Bayesian Analysis: MCMC and Software Solutions by Jeffrey Dotson (Brigham Young University) and Anup Nandialath (U of Wisconsin)
+4. Execution of Bayesian Analysis: MCMC and Software Solutions by Jeffrey Dotson (Brigham Young University) and Anup Nandialath (University of Wisconsin)
 5. Publishing Bayesian Studies in Management Journals by Mark Hansen (Brigham Young University)
-6. Persuading Reviewers and Editors to Publish Bayesian Analyses by William Starbuck (University of Oregon)
+6. Persuading Reviewers and Editors to Publish Bayesian Analyses by Bill Starbuck (University of Oregon)

 Symposium
 1. Advantages of Bayesian Statistics by David Krackhardt